 Do I Need to Learn Japanese to Live in Tokyo?

-Generally speaking, you can absolutely get by in big cities like Tokyo and Osaka with just English and all signs are bilingual so using the trains and metro will be fine.
+Generally speaking, you can absolutely get by in big cities like Tokyo and Osaka with just English.
+All signs are bilingual, so using the trains and metro will be fine.

-You may have problems if you visit some smaller towns and cities and don’t know any Japanese.
+You may have problems if you visit smaller towns and cities and don’t know any Japanese.

 This will get you further than you may expect and will be very handy for many situations.